MicrosoftDocs/intellicode/docs/code-style-inference.md

 ## Apply EditorConfig conventions

-Violations of Code style conventions in an EditorConfig file don't appear in the **Error List** or as "squiggles" in your code.
+Violations of code style conventions in an EditorConfig file don't appear in the **Error List** or as "squiggles" in your code.
 They can, however, be applied by using the **Code Cleanup** command (Visual Studio 2019) or the **Format Document** command (Visual Studio 2017).

 If you're using Visual Studio 2017 and **Format Document** is not fixing your style conventions, you may not be opted in to code style fixes during document formatting.
 For example, **Apply implicit/explicit type preferences** runs style rules about the use of `var`.
 Configure which issues are fixed by using the formatting options dialog box.
 Choose **Tools** > **Options** > **Text Editor** > **C#** > **Code Style** > **Formatting** > **General** > **Format Document Settings (Experiment)**.